J0NTrollston/CSCE-436_Advanced_Embedded_Systems/Lab3/README.md

 #### B-level Functionality
 - Achieve required functionality.
 - Use the ready bit of the flag register to trigger an interrupt.
-The ISR should store the samples (left and right), look for a triggering event, and signal when the stored samples should be transfered to the
+The ISR should store the samples (left and right), look for a triggering event, and signal when the stored samples should be transferred to the
 BRAM in the oscilloscope component.

 #### A-level Functionality